lukaspfisterch/deterministic-boundary-layer/docs/GOVERNANCE.md

 # Governance

+Governance is the process that converts admitted inputs into explicit DECISION events.
+It is authoritative only through those decisions, never through execution output.

 ## Policy lifecycle
 - Each policy MUST have policy_id and policy_version.
 - A policy update that changes decisions for identical inputs is a breaking change.